NathanH-VCU/Access-Twitter-API/README.md

 We have demonstrated how BERT is the new revolution in Natural Language processing especially in Sentiment Analysis.
 Additionally, a Gradient-Descent algorithm was developed for this classification task.
 We can see that the model gave us good results of 70% accuracy.
 The F1_Score, Precision and Recall functions also gave good results.

+2. While Sentiment Analysis.ipynb is definitly not our flagship notebook we wanted to provide some results that would show the difference between the two platforms, YouTube and Twitter.
+While the accuracy is very low the results could still show that those who comment on Twitter regarding Youtube is often with a negative sentiment (directed towards YouTube) than those who generally coment on YouTube videos (sentiment directed toward YouTube Content Providers).

 ## Future Work
 This work can be used for a "Market Making" strategy.
 Indeed, it can be further developed to extract youtube comments and youtube replies about a specific brand or company to determine the feedback of customers and users.
 We want to use more complex algorithms on a more enriched dataset in the future.